keu/docs/software/cli-reference.md

 ### Usage

 Run `astro auth <subcommand> <base-domain>` in your terminal to log in or out of your Astronomer platform.
-This is equivalent to using the login screen of the Astronomer UI.
+This is equivalent to using the login screen of the Software UI.

 If you have access to more than one Astronomer platform, each will have a unique `<base-domain>`.
 When switching between platforms, make sure to log out of one `<base domain>` before logging into another.